 The ultimate purpose of a Loss Cost and commercial property inspection (if one is necessary) is to develop a premium for a commercial property.
 Remember, the loss cost includes just the part of an insurer's rate that covers losses and the costs associated with settling those losses.
 It doesn't include other costs, expenses, or taxes.
 That's all part of the loss cost multiplier, which you multiply by the loss cost to determine a rate.

 To develop a premium, a rater or underwriter needs to consider seven factors:

 Some of this information, such as the construction and occupancy of the building, you'll get from one of our commercial property reports.
 The rest will come from various sources, and some depends on the insured's preferences.
 While one customer might want comprehensive coverage for many causes of loss, another may prefer minimal coverage for just the most basic causes.

-For more details about each of the seven factors listed above, see our blog post.
-Some of these factors, such as the Basic Form, Broad Form, Special Form and coinsurance are complex, so we've created in-depth blog posts covering each.
+For more details about each of the seven factors listed above, check out our blog post on the subject.
+Some of these factors, such as the Basic Form, Broad Form, Special Form, and coinsurance are complex, so we've created in-depth blog posts covering each.
 We also have a post on green construction upgrades and how they can affect property insurance rating.

 We hope this guide and the linked articles answered your questions about commercial property risk assessment, property inspections, and Loss Costs.
 If not, please contact our Customer Service team.